Glossary

 Does InsertChat support vision?

 Yes.
-Enable vision for agents when images help clarify a request or context.
+Enable vision for assistants when images help clarify a request or context.

 What tools and integrations are supported?